joost-morsink/FF-admin-module/wiki/conversion_day.md

 $steps d $models;
 ```

-## The in process
+## Cash In Process

-The in process supports the cashflow of donations into the investmet option and consists of two steps:
+The cash in process manages the flow of donations into investment options and includes two steps:

 * [Enter](./events/CONV_ENTER)
 * [Invest](./events/CONV_INVEST)